AtiqueAK/AtiqueAK/README.md

 - 👨‍💻 All of my projects are available at [https://3s4a89ebma.codedesign.app/](https://3s4a89ebma.codedesign.app/)

-- 💬 Ask me about **Mechanical Designing, Python, Machine Learning, Deep Learning, Natural Language Processing (NLP), and Microcontrollers**
+- 💬 Ask me about **Robot Operating System (ROS), Mechanical Systems, Python, Machine Learning, Deep Learning, Natural Language Processing (NLP), Computer Vision, and Embedded Systems**

 - 📫 How to reach me **kondvilkaratique2@gmail.com**

-- ⚡ Fun fact **Hard Work and Dedication can change anything in World.**
+- ⚡ Fun fact **"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice, and most of all, love of what you are doing or learning to do."-Pelé**

 <h3 align="left">Connect with me:</h3>
 <p align="left">